How to Break into the Finance Industry as an Older Candidate: 6 Paths to Beating the Odds

 The candidate here was based in Europe and had almost 10 years of corporate finance experience working at a multinational firm there.

-He moved from a Treasury role to FP&A, and then switched industries (from energy to transportation) and took a role where he negotiated JV agreements and led entries into new markets.
+In the corporate finance career path there, he moved from a Treasury role to FP&A, and then switched industries (from energy to transportation) and took a role where he negotiated JV agreements and led entries into new markets.

 Since he had both operational and financial experience, he spun that into sounding relevant for a private equity firm that was raising a new fund and looking for a new COO, and won an offer there.